Binstack: Making a maximal multi-dimensional decision

 |Attribute||Player P||Player Q|

-Games often engineer this result, to create players that are different but not over-powered.
-This makes for a balanced game, but to make a confident decision about which one is “best,” we need something imbalanced.
+Games often engineer this result on purpose, to create players that are different but not over-powered.
+This creates a balanced game, but to make a confident decision about which one is “best,” we need something imbalanced.

-Real-life rubrics often result in a pile of options which are so close in score that there’s no clear winner.
+Real-life rubrics often result in a pile of options that share a similar score, resulting in no clear winner.
 Even if we make a decision, we can’t explain the decision to others, because in actual fact it’s a tie, and the tie was broken arbitrarily.
 That’s no way to make a decision.

 Well, shoot.
 That didn’t help.
 What if we contrive to force Q to be better, by intentionally using weights that penalize the two attributes where P is superior?